Dashboard customization

 </div>

-Also note that since custom classes added to this type of widget are placed directly on the heading element (for example custom-class above), any outer styling would have to rely on the :has pseudo-class.
+Also note that since custom classes added to this type of widget are placed directly on the heading element (for example `custom-class` above), any outer styling would have to rely on the `:has` pseudo-class or the widget’s outer ID.

-If you choose the Attributes option in the Display dropdown of an entity preview, the relevant part of the entity’s attribute page will be injected as an iframe element.
-This can display either a raw list of attributes as dl/dt elements, or a fully customized Marketplace character sheet if one is set for that entity.
+If you choose the Properties option in the Display dropdown of an entry preview, the relevant part of the entry’s Properties page will be injected as an iframe element.
+This can display either a raw list of properties as dl/dt elements, or a fully customized Plugin Library character sheet if one is set for that entry.

 <div class="widget-body p-0 ">